 During summer time, hundreds of varieties ornate the flowerbeds, beneath the majestic elms branches.
 During the Fall season, come and appreciate the warm colors of seasonnal perennials and annuals.
 All October-long, Halloween decors await visitors, in the daytime or in the evening.
-During the winter, the Joan of Arc Garden in the Snow has a magical atmosphere with sparkling winter scenes from centuries past.

 The year 2013 marked the 75th anniversary of the Joan of Arc Garden.

 On the occasion of the 75th anniversary, visitors could enjoy different displays covering the history of the garden, now made available on the plan below.

 A floral tradition

 For the last 100 years or so, the National Battlefields Commission has been growing all the flowers used to beautify the park.
 The greenhouses, among the oldest active in Québec, produce some 45,000 annuals, biennials and perennials.
 They are open to the public once a year during the Great Celebration of Nature.

 Used since the early 1900s, carpet bedding consists in making raised drawings or lettering with specific plants (santolinasm alternentheras).